 Romanticizing Historical Figures in Art

-I answered a question on romanticizing historical figures in art on 28 July 2013.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on romanticizing historical figures in art on Philosophy in Action Radio on 28 July 2013.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Are there moral limits to romanticizing historical figures in art?
 For example, a writer might romanticize Robin Hood as the Ragnar Danneskjöld of the Middle Ages.
 If this is proper, is there an ethical limit as to what kinds of persons one may or may not romanticize, or as to how far one may stretch the historic truth?
 For example, does it matter if there are still contemporaries of that historic person alive who suffered unjustly because of him?
 Would it be wrong to ignore some unpleasant facts in order to present a fictionalized heroic character?